Jawaharlal Nehru: Commemoration

-In his lifetime, Jawaharlal Nehru enjoyed an iconic status in India and was widely admired across the world for his idealism and statesmanship.
+In his lifetime, Jawaharlal Nehru enjoyed an iconic status in India and was generally admired across the world for his idealism and statesmanship.
+The honorific Pandit, meaning Wise One, has been applied before his name since his lifetime.
 Nehru's ideals and policies continue shaping the Congress Party's manifesto and core political philosophy.
 His birthday, 14 November is celebrated in India as Bal Divas ("Children's Day") in recognition of his lifelong passion and work for the welfare, education and development of children and young people.
 Children across India remember him as Chacha Nehru ("Uncle Nehru").
-Nehru remains a popular symbol of the Congress Party which frequently celebrates his memory. people often emulate his style of clothing, especially the Gandhi cap and the Nehru jacket.
+Nehru remains a popular symbol of the Congress Party which frequently celebrates his memory.
+People often emulate his style of clothing, especially the Gandhi cap and the Nehru jacket.
 Nehru's preference for the sherwani ensured it continues to be considered formal wear in North India today.